lrspeiser/sigmagravity/README.md

 ### 2.7 Geometric Motivation for Amplitude A

-**Important note:** The following "mode counting" argument provides geometric intuition for the galaxy amplitude A = √3 but is NOT a rigorous derivation from teleparallel field theory.
-TEGR, like GR, has only 2 physical gravitational degrees of freedom (tensor polarizations).
-The 24 torsion tensor components decompose into gauge and constraint parts; they are not independent physical modes.
-The cluster amplitude A = 8.0 is explained by path length scaling (§2.12.1).
+**Note on amplitude derivation:** The amplitude A is derived from path length scaling: $A = A_0 \times L^{1/4}$ with $A_0 \approx 1.6$ (§2.12.1).
+For disk galaxies with L ≈ 1.5 kpc, this gives A ≈ 1.79, close to √3 ≈ 1.73.
+The following "mode counting" argument provides geometric intuition but is not the primary derivation.

 **Step 1: Torsion Mode Decomposition**